zhangweidev/hexo2notionnext/README.EN.md

 Before using this tool, you need to do the following:

-1. A NotionNext database.
-Please refer to https://tangly1024.com/article/vercel-deploy-notion-next for preparation instructions.
+1. A NotionNext or nobelium database

 2. The _post directory of your Hexo blog.